se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 <iframe src="https://stackblitz.com/edit/angular-3qy4j2?embed=1&file=src/app/app.component.ts&view=preview" style="width:85%; height:380px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 <box type="info">
-    The sandbox above is editable.
+    The sandbox allows you to edit the code of the web application.
 You can enter your name in the text box and see how the UI is automatically updated.
 You can also view and edit the code by clicking on the "Both" button.
 </box>

+### Templates and Components

-The UI of an Angular app is defined in _templates_ which contain a mix of HTML code and HTML-like custom tags.
+The UI of an Angular app is defined in _templates_ which contain a mix of HTML code and HTML-like <tooltip content="Tags that are defined by the users">custom tags</tooltip>.
 The template for the above example (defined in `person.component.html`) is given below:

 ``` html
 <h1>About Me!</h1>